2023 Solar Incentives Guide for Gorham, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" refers to a range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may be eligible for various types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the New York government and others from the federal government.
-Some solar incentives you might qualify for are:
+Various kinds of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
+Certain incentives may be provided via the state of New York, by your utility company or by county or municipality, while other incentives are federal.
+Types of solar incentives might include:

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
-Counties or states will also sometimes offer limited-time rebates.
-If you receive a rebate, that amount will usually come off the total price before any tax credits are calculated.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
+States or counties will also sometimes offer limited-time rebates.
+Any rebates you receive will usually be deducted from your total price before any tax credits are calculated.

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives